strayfade/website/posts/Heuristics.md

 [The average human reaction time is around 247ms.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4456887/) This is a problem because if the target location suddenly changes, an aimbot will nearly instantly begin moving the cursor in the target's new direction, while a human will take a minimum of 50-100ms to process the change.

 It is, of course, possible to account for this by adding a delay or queueing system to the mouse movements being sent by a cheat, but this is one of many possible detection vectors that often goes overlooked.
-In the context of HID-based cursor movement, [an incredible post on the Unknown Cheats forum](https://www.unknowncheats.me/forum/3968927-post13.html) discusses even more heuristic vectors that could potentially be detected by anti-cheat software:
+In the context of HID-based cursor movement, [a post on the Unknown Cheats forum](https://www.unknowncheats.me/forum/3968927-post13.html) discusses even more heuristic vectors that could potentially be detected by anti-cheat software:

 > *"I also think it'd be worth more of Vanguard's time to detect everyone, despite how good their mouse setup is, by simply looking for unrealistic aiming, reaction time, and stats, which I don't doubt they've already done extensively."*